codio/knowledge/source/common/develop/stacks/using-stacks.rst

 Create project from a stack
 ---------------------------
-You can select a stack to use for :ref:`creating a project <create-project>` using one of the following methods:
+You can select a stack to use for :ref:`creating a project <create-import-project>` using one of the following methods:

 - On the stack **Details** page, click **Use Stack**.
 If there are multiple versions of the stack, the latest version is used to create the project.
 - On the stack **Versions** page, find the version in the list and click **Use Stack**.
 You can then create the project using that specific version.
 Codio recommends using the latest version of a stack.